Looking for a reliable way to track and manage your financial life? Then you’ve come to the right place.

 While this is typically applied to retirement savings, you can track your monthly savings rate on any goal.

-And while the common advice among American financial professionals is to save 15% of your income toward retirement, this assumes that everyone starts saving early and plans to retire in their 60s.
-We advise you come up with your own target monthly savings rate depending on where you are in life and what your goals are.
+And while the standard advice among American financial professionals is to save 15% of your income toward retirement, this assumes that everyone starts saving early and plans to retire in their 60s.
+We advise you come up with your own target monthly savings rate depending on where you are in life and what your financial KPIs are.

 Net worth aims to show you the total value of your assets by taking everything you own minus everything you owe.

-What you own includes the same physical and digital assets we described above: Cash, property, digital businesses, etc. What you owe includes ongoing debts like your credit card bill, education or home loans, and more.
+What you own includes the same physical and digital assets we described above: cash, property, digital businesses, etc. What you owe includes liabilities and ongoing debts like your credit card bill, education or home loans, and more.

-Net worth is a metric most financial dashboards measure because it shows how your overall wealth is changing over time, which will impact most of your other financial goals.
+Net worth is a metric most financial dashboards measure because it shows how your overall wealth changes over time, which will impact most of your other financial goals.

 While cash flow for individuals often includes salary, we recommend this metric for people who will use their dashboard to measure cash flow from other, less traditional income streams.

-For example, people who are invested in real estate may want to track how their rental properties or longer-term renovation projects are generating (or losing) cash over time.
+For example, people who are invested in real estate may want to track how their rental properties are generating (or losing) cash over time.

 While people don’t necessarily always think of their credit score as being a key element of their finances or financial goals, it can be helpful to track to see how your overall wealth health is going.
 Score steadily on the rise?
-You’re probably doing a great job managing debt.
+You’re probably doing an outstanding job managing debt.
 Sudden drop?
 You missed a payment or your information may have been used fraudulently.

 This is a metric that will probably only be familiar to those who are pursuing financial independence — which is the state of having enough money to pay your living expenses without being dependent on employment.
 Most people who pursue financial independence intend to go the rest of their lives without working, but it can also be used for smaller goals such as taking a hiatus from working.

 Your financial independence number is the amount of money you’ll need before you can achieve financial independence.
-You can find this number by figuring out your average spending for a year and multiplying it by the number of years you want to be independent from work.
+You can find this number by figuring out your average yearly spending and multiplying it by the number of years you want to be independent from work.

 This isn’t a groundbreaking topic, but one that has been gaining steam among younger generations.
 In fact, while they don’t call it such, a financial independence number is very similar to what many financial planners come up with when helping clients figure out how much money they need to make and to set aside for eventual retirement.